GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_1.md

 - Linux gives users great freedom - one of the great aspects of this OS
   - However this comes with the drawback that mistakes are not prevented, you can delete important files and the system may not stop you
 - `rm` is used to 'remove files or directories'
-- Let's view documentation with `man rm`
+- Let's view some information with `rm --help`

 - **Question**
   - which arguments should we use to be cautious when deleting files?